Email Engagement Metrics: Elements that Create a Killer Campaign

 Let’s get a bird’s eye view of campaign engagement to begin…

 Before we zero in on the campaigns individually, we wanted to get the lay of the land in terms of how many people are keeping their eyeballs on our emails after they’re opened.
-In the first installment we looked at read, skim and glance rates based off of clients and devices.
+In the first installment, we looked at read, skim and glance rates based on clients and devices.
 Now, we want to uncover the average read, skim and glance rates from our 8 campaigns to assess our overall engagement.

 Take a look below: